Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Aggregate Response: Summary Statistics

 As a motivating fact, we compare how the average auction clearing price changes in response to the format change from SPAs to FPAs.
 Table \ref{tab:sumstats-pub-level} shows a pre--post comparison at the treatment--control group level for each of the four format changes.
-Panels A to D each correspond to one batch of auction format change.
-For each of these changes, we aggregate the number of sold impressions and the publishers' revenue, separately for all treated publishers (left two columns) and all control publishers (right two columns),\footnote{For European Media Companies, we exclude certain minor/inactive publishers in order to have enough observations around the format change date.
+Panels A to D each correspond to one batch of the auction format change. \newgw{For each of these changes, we report average daily sold impressions and publishers' revenue, separately for all treated publishers (left two columns) and all control publishers (right two columns),}\footnote{For European Media Companies, we exclude certain minor/inactive publishers in order to have enough observations around the format change date.
 For the format change in September 2019, we include only publishers that sold at least 10,000 impressions and earned \$100 USD every month from August 2017 to August 2019.
 For the two format changes in 2020, we include only publishers that sold at least 1,000 impressions every month from October 2019 to July 2020.
 The included publishers account for more than 90\% of impressions and revenue in the indicated periods.
 The number of publishers in Table \ref{tab:sumstats-pub-level} does not count the excluded publishers. } and separately for the 30-day period immediately before the format change and the 30-day period immediately after the format change.
-We then compute the average price by dividing the revenue by the number of sold impressions.
+We then compute the average daily price by dividing the revenue by the number of sold impressions. \newgw{We report standard deviations for all quantities.}